General Information and getting started with Dulwich Hill Bicycle Club Juniors

-A firmly fitted helmet (which meets Australian Standard 2063) and gloves are required before you can ride on the track.
-A pair of cycling shorts, called "nicks", (worn without underpants) is a good investment and will help prevent chafing.
+A firmly fitted helmet (which meets the relevant Australian Standard) and gloves are required before you can ride on the track.
+A pair of cycling shorts, called "knicks", (worn without underpants) is a good investment and will help prevent chafing.
 Later on you may wish to buy one of the club's own jerseys.
 New juniors use pedals with toe clips and straps while they are developing their skills.
 Many move on to clipless pedal systems.
-DHBC Juniors has set-up a "clothing a shoe exchange" to help members save money.
+DHBC Juniors will often sell their cycling shoes when they grow out of them.

 Good track cyclists understand the benefits of building up their skills and endurance through road riding.
-DHBC Juniors members are welcome to join the Saturday Ride, if they are accompanied by a parent or adult guardian.
-The ride leaves from the corner of Illawarra and Marrickville Rd Marrickville at 6.30am sharp (best to be at least 5 minutes early).
+DHBC Juniors members are welcome to join Club rides provided they are accompanied by a parent or adult guardian.
+The best ride for you to start with is our weekly Saturday Slowies.
+The ride leaves from the corner of the Post Office Square located at the intersection of Silver St and Marrickville Rd, Marrickville at 6.30am sharp (best to be at least 5 minutes early).
 It's a guided ride which takes cycle-friendly routes to Centennial Park and back.
 Friendships are cemented over breakfast on Marrickville Road after the ride.
 DHBC Juniors members also compete in road races throughout the year.
 Details can be found at:

 DHBC Juniors takes safety very seriously.
 Coaches will instruct riders on track safety and the skills needed to avoid accidents.
 Anyone deliberately ignoring track etiquette will be asked to leave the track.
 While DHBC Juniors takes all precautions, cycling on the road and the track comes with the risk of injury.
 You should consider this before getting involved.

 All riders must have a licence to use the track.
 This covers them for insurance claims in case of injury.
-A "Novicover" licence will enable you to have a go and see if you want to continue.
-A 'Silver Ride' membership will cover you if you want to train without competing.
+There are a number of different licences you can have, from a 3 month introductory right up to a full racing licence .
+A 'Silver Ride' or “RideKIDZ” membership will cover you if you want to train without competing.
 You will need a 'Gold Racing Licence' to ride for DHBC Juniors in competition.
 Information on membership and competition age groups is available here.
 The DHBC Secretary and the Juniors' officer can also help you get the right type of licence.